 The Truth About Game Show Prizes

 Uncle Sam is a fine fellow.
-He keeps Americans safe, builds us dams and interstates, and is a blast around the Fourth of July.
+He keeps Americans safe, builds us dams and interstates, and is a blast in early July.
 But he sure sucks a lot of fun out of game shows victories.

 The reality is that every penny won on a TV game show is seen as income in the eyes of the IRS, and that means that big cash windfalls are subject to big tax bills.
 Or, in the case of Aurora De Lucia, jettisoning the shiny new car she had won on The Price is Right.

 Her car was not handed over right away.
 De Lucia was told that a dealership within 150 miles of her home would call within 90 days of her episode airing, though she was lucky and was able pick up her car the same day her episode aired.
 Even when she was in the exciting prize-winning zone on The Price is Right, she had already visualized the car as a pile of money that would help her pay off some debt.

 The sales tax on the car came out to be just over $2,000, and that is before factoring in state and federal taxes, which take the value of the car—$20,000—as earned income.
 After De Lucia did the math, she came to realize that selling the car was really the best way to proceed, because after all the taxes, “you’re paying about $9,000 for your car.
 But that’s starting to get toward the price for which you could actually buy a car in the first place.”

 By selling the car, she was still able to net a sizable amount of money that she was more than happy to use to pay off debt.
 And that can be just as good as a feeling as driving down the Pacific Coast Highway.